alinatincas/How-to-deploy-to-Umbraco-Cloud-with-AzureDevOps-release-pipelines/README.md

 Thank you for reading and following this guide.

 > If you have any feedback or encounter issues, please use this [link](https://github.com/alinatincas/Setting-up-CI-CD-for-Umbraco-Cloud-using-Azure-DevOps/issues) to create an issue

+**Bonus guide**:
+If you would like to know how you can auto-deploy to Umbraco Cloud projects with Gitlab bidirectional mirroring instead of Azure Devops release pipelines, feel free to check the following guide: https://www.youtube.com/watch?v=LiG9fQu1Usw